transportkollektiv/openbike/docs/operator/index.rst

 You want to operate your own OpenBike based bikesharing?
 Thats great!
-We've learned many things doing this ourselves with the `example deployment for employees of the City of Ulm`_ and try to document all the pitfalls, so you don't have to repeat our mistakes.
+We've learned many things doing this ourselves with the `example deployment for employees of the City of Ulm`_ and tried to document all the pitfalls, so you don't have to repeat our mistakes.

 .. toctree::